Method-of-Moments Inference for GLMs and Doubly Robust Functionals under Proportional Asymptotics: Discussion

 \section{Discussion}

 This paper proposes Method-of-Moments (MoM) estimators of functionals of the regression coefficients in high-dimensional GLMs under the proportional asymptotic regime, in the most part assuming Gaussian designs with known population covariance matrix $\bSigma$, following the current trend of literature.
 We demonstrate promising theoretical and numerical results about the MoM estimators.
-However, we emphasize that a more delicate comparison between our proposed approach and those based on de-biasing \citep{bellec2022observable, celentano2023challenges} is warranted in a future work: for instance, which estimator has better efficiency or which estimator is more readily extended to the case of unknown $\bSigma$ or the case of violating sufficient conditions (e.g. Assumption \ref{as:beta}) for universality.
+However, we emphasize that a more delicate comparison between our proposed approach and those based on debiasing \citep{bellec2025observable, celentano2023challenges} is warranted in a future work: for instance, which estimator has better efficiency or which estimator performs better when $\bSigma$ is unknown or when sufficient conditions (e.g. Assumption~\ref{as:beta}) for universality are violated with non-Gaussian designs.
+We end our article with the following discussion.